syncfusion-content/flutter-docs/Flutter/treemap/color-customization.md

 You can apply color to the tiles by comparing a value that returns from the `TreemapColorMapper.value` property.
 For the matched values, the `TreemapColorMapper.color` will be applied to the respective tiles.

+N> You can customize the legend icons color and texts using the `TreemapColorMapper.color` and the `TreemapColorMapper.value` properties respectively.

 {% tabs %}
 {% highlight Dart %}